Portland fishing community mourns the crew of the Emmy Rose

 “Although not everyone in the fishing community may know the four crew members on the Emmy Rose, all can imagine the loss,” he wrote.
 “There are periods in high-risk jobs where the risk may be pushed to the back of the mind.
 However, when there is a loss such as this, we are reminded that there is always an inherent risk involved in everyday work.”

 The federal fishing permits for the Emmy Rose are held by Boat Aaron & Melissa Inc., which is based in Westbrook.
-Filings with the Maine Secretary of State list Bartley McNeel of Westbrook as the president of the company.
+Filings with the Maine Secretary of State’s Office list Bartley McNeel of Westbrook as the president of the company.

 McNeel has not responded to emails from reporters.